This school year, we’re honoring high school students who have made extraordinary achievements.

 94.7 WCSX!
 Plus score 2 tickets to the Uptown Theatre, 2x Kart to Kart (go karts) and Shields pizza gift cards, as well as a cool prize pack courtesy of Kakaris Family Dentistry!

-April's honors go to 9th grader Tommy Hill of Brighton High School.
+March's honors go to 9th grader Tommy Hill of Brighton High School.
 Tommy is the Freshman Class President of his school, holds a 4.0GPA, is an eagle scout and has had perfect school attendance since Kindergarten.
 Congratulations Tommy on all of your achievements!

-March's honors go to John Aaron Addis of East Detroit High School.
+February's honors go to John Aaron Addis of East Detroit High School.
 John enjoys golf, tennis and marching band.
 John has maintained straight A's all through school, and plays on the golf team, the tennis team, and has been in the marching band for the past 3 yrs.
 This year he was selected to be the drum major for his school's marching band.
 John is also in the national honors society and the early college program at Macomb County Community College through East Detroit High school.
 John Aryton, who nominated John stated, "John is one of the most polite teenagers i have EVER met, and just an all around great kid."